The Joy of Traveling as a Couple in Love!

 “When traveling with someone, take large doses of patience and tolerance with your morning coffee.” – Helen Hayes

 Set a realistic budget

 Since every person is uniquely different, for a relationship to work out, it is all about having an understanding.
-A relationship is all about compromise, especially for travel as it forces couples to evaluate and make agreements on the most ordinary and absurd parts of their daily life.
+A relationship is all about compromise, especially for travel as it forces couples to test and make agreements on the most ordinary and absurd parts of their daily life.

-Utilize each other’s strengths
+Use each other’s strengths

 Whether it be for days, a week, a month or a year, vacation is a major test of any kind for a couple.
 Do couples who travel have more conflict?
 I am not sure if the answer is yes or no, but I know that life on the road has a way of bringing out the issues.
 Crazy mishaps often happen on the road, so, a travel survival guide is necessary for couples to have a good time on the road.

 Bear in mind when you're on vacation, it's all too easy to get caught up in the journey, the attractions, the must-sees.
 But the best part about traveling with your mate is that you enjoy being with them.
 And although sometimes it comes with challenges, you feel confident that all of the lessons you learn on the road together will translate to amazing times.

 Despite because of, some mishaps and delays, maybe it was an annoying flight attendant, a noisy person in the hotel room next to you, offensive attraction or whatever else unpleasant happen, you still came out ahead — and you are more in love than ever before.

 And you know that because you enjoyed your vacation together, and had a fantastic time in the process, you understand the joy of traveling as a couple in love.
 You enjoyed the smile and laughed, the kiss, the excitement and all the joy that came and more, you look forward to the next time where you can enjoy more than you can ever imagine on vacations to come.